 What pillow firmness is best for stomach sleepers?

-Again, no firmness is best for all stomach sleepers.
+No specific firmness is best for all stomach sleepers.
 The pillow should aim to align the spine and not cause the neck to arch back or sink too far.
-Generally, a low-loft or thin pillow should be firm, while a high-loft or thicker pillow should be soft.
+Generally, a low loft or thin pillow should be firm, while a high loft or thicker pillow should be soft.

 Is stomach sleeping safe?

-Sleeping on the stomach may cause issues with spinal alignment and neck pain if a person does not have proper spinal alignment and neck support.
+Sleeping on the stomach may cause spinal alignment and neck pain issues if a person does not have proper spinal alignment and neck support.